 Do you pen down revelations and ideas as you get them, right then and there?

 Sometimes.
-I have a running list of thoughts and ideas that I keep on my phone.
-On the flip side, I also think that if an idea is worth pursing, then you’ll remember it.
-I used to get up and out of bed to write them down, but not anymore.
-Nowadays, the only sparks that get me up are snappy lines of dialogue.
+I have a running list of notes and ideas that I keep on my phone.
+But on the other hand, I also think that if an idea is worth remembering, then you will.
+If I think of something in bed, I used to get up and write it down, but not anymore.

 Did any of your books get rejected by agents/publishers?